Totara Learning Centre

 Welcome to the Totara Learning Centre

-Our staff is a compassionate, dedicated and professional group of teachers and Learning Support Assistants who believe that everyone, irrespective of their skills and physical limitations, deserves and has the right to an education that will stimulate, consolidate and extend.
+Our staff are a compassionate, dedicated and professional group of teachers and Learning Support Assistants who believe that everyone, irrespective of their skills and physical limitations, deserves and has the right to an education that will stimulate, consolidate and extend.

 As a department we are committed to working as a team striving to learn and improve.
 We meet regularly to share and discuss daily, weekly and long-term student, administration and professional issues.